INGROWN HAIR BOIL 101

 What Causes Ingrown Hair Boil?

+Ingrown hair boils happens when staph infection around the trapped ingrown hair follicles spreads deeper and wider into the skin.
 Most people who keep getting boils are likely carriers of Staphylococcus aureus (staph bacteria).
 This means they have staph bacteria living on their skin or inside their nose that was breathed in thru their surroundings.
 Poor hygiene – sweat and dead skin cells in natural creases and crevices, such as the armpits, crotch area provide a moist and hospitable home for staph bacteria.
-They can also be located any where in the body but often found in the waist area, pubic region, and buttocks as well.

 Ingrown Hair Boil Prevention

-Practice good hygiene and adopt a good skincare routine.
+Practice good hygiene and adopt a good men's skincare routine.
 Clean and exfoliate your face and body regularly especially after exercise and sweat to prevent bacteria from accumulating anywhere on your body.
 Pay attention and take notice of painful bumps that may develop and take care of it before it spreads.

 How to Treat Ingrown Hair Boil?